thatlr/map2pdb/readme.md

 ### Download

-A precompiled map2pdb.exe can be downloaded here: https://bitbucket.org/anders_melander/map2pdb/downloads/
+A precompiled map2pdb.exe can be downloaded here: https://github.com/andersmelander/map2pdb/releases
 It has been virus scanned locally with Kaspersky and remotely with [VirusTotal](https://www.virustotal.com).
+Note that some anti-virus programs regularly flags map2pdb as a threat due to the fact that it contains code to modify a PE file.
+There's not much I can do about this.

 ### License